Paying for and arranging your own care

 You can:

-- ask Solihull Council to arrange and pay for your care (we'll then invoice you, an arrangement fee may apply)
+• ask Adult Social Care to arrange and pay for your care at home (we can then invoice you, and an arrangement fee may apply)

-Even if you will pay the full cost of your care, we can carry out a Care Act assessment to look at what care and support you might need.
+Even if you pay the full cost of your care (or are likely to need to pay), we can carry out a Care Act assessment to look at what care and support you might need.
 For example, the assessment will help you to:

 You can complete an online self-assessment for more information, or contact us: